Logo Futurismo

 @fernandavargasdias | The popular pools of Frades

 This is definitely one of the most popular bathing areas on the island, and also of the archipelago.
-The geological formation created by lava spills formed this unique pool with a view of Pico mountain.
+The geological formation created by lava spills formed this unique pool with a view of Pico Mountain.

 Poça do Simão Dias